digital-asset/daml/docs/source/concepts/ledger-model/ledger-integrity.rst

    signatories of `c`.

 #. the required authorizers of an **Exercise** or a **Fetch** action are its actors.

+#. the required authorizers of a **NoKey** assertion are the maintainers of the key.

 We lift this notion to ledgers, whereby a ledger is well-authorized exactly when all of its commits are.